seannnnnn-n/markbot-public/README.md

 # markbot

-A small Discord bot for mathematic calculations.
+An actually maintained, small discord bot - or say, a starter template for basic mathematic calculation using `discord.py`.

 ## Directory architecture